Motivational Tactics Aren’t Working? Here’s What Will.

 We’re a people business; we just happen to do landscaping.

-These are the words of one of our employee motivation role models, Strathmore’s Jessica Mulligan.
+These are the words of one of our employee motivation role models, Strathmore’s Jessica Milligan.
 We love her holistic approach to getting the most out of her team.
-Employee motivation is the number one thing Mulligan thinks about every single day, and her approach has been passed down through the ranks of her family.
+Employee motivation is the number one thing Milligan thinks about every single day, and her approach has been passed down through the ranks of her family.

 Founded more than half a century ago by Jessica’s grandfather, Strathmore is a family-run urban landscape management company, and Jessica is part of the third-generation to operate the business.
 She’s worked with the organization for 15 years, starting at the entry level and working her way up to become the general manager, now overseeing 230 employees and working alongside her brother and father.